We are thrilled to announce that we are opening our first UE Innovation Hub – just 25 minutes away from Berlin‘s city centre!

-The modern and spacious building next to the SAP Think Campus provides the right setting for technology-driven and future-orientated programmes such as:
+The modern and spacious building next to the SAP Think Campus provides the perfect setting for technology-driven and future-orientated Bachelor's and Master's programmes:

-The courses that will be offered at the UE Innovation Hub are created to combine the latest tools and technologies with creative design solutions.
-The aim is to provide our students with a unique skill-set that gives them an advantage in the international competitive job market.
+The courses that will be offered at the UE Innovation Hub have been created to combine the latest tools and technologies with creative design solutions.
+The aim is to provide our students with a unique skillset that will give them an advantage in the international, competitive job market.

 UE Innovation Hub